kuressaareametikool/kig-course/README.md

 ## Design psychology

-Dealing with behaviour and motivation

-- Biases
-- 100 things user should know about

 📚 100 Things Every Designer Needs to Know About People (2ed) http://library.lol/main/057C15923B21C4391CD5E0546C58B13F

 📚 Bonus: 100 MORE Things Every Designer Needs to Know About People